-Strategic Maintenance Planning Ltd. may adopt approved Binding Corporate Rules for the transfer of data outside the EU.
+Strategic Maintenance Planning Ltd. may adopt approved Binding Corporate Rules for the transfer of data outside the UK or the EU.
 This requires submission to the relevant Supervisory Authority for approval of the rules that Strategic Maintenance Planning Ltd. is seeking to rely upon.

 6.8.3 Model contract clauses

-Strategic Maintenance Planning Ltd. may adopt approved model contract clauses for the transfer of data outside of the EU.
+Strategic Maintenance Planning Ltd. may adopt approved model contract clauses for the transfer of data outside of the UK or the EU.
 If Strategic Maintenance Planning Ltd. adopts the model contract clauses approved by the relevant Supervisory Authority there is an automatic recognition of adequacy.

-In the absence of an adequacy decision, including binding corporate rules, a transfer of personal data to a third country, or an international organisation,
+In the absence of an adequacy decision, including binding corporate rules, a transfer of personal data to an external country, or an international organisation,

 shall take place only on one of the following conditions: